In 2026, your website is judged twice, and only one judge is human

 Consistency

 Fonts, button styles, colour usage, and component behaviour should be predictable throughout.
-A visitor should never wonder if they've accidentally navigated to a different website.
+A visitor should never wonder if they have accidentally navigated to a different website.

 Accessibility

-Designing for all users — including those with visual, auditory, motor, or cognitive differences.
-This covers colour contrast, keyboard navigability, alt text, and logical content structure.
-Increasingly, it's also a legal requirement.
+Designing for all users, including those with visual, auditory, motor, or cognitive differences.
+This covers colour contrast, keyboard navigability, alt text, and logical content structure, now benchmarked against WCAG 2.2.
+Since the European Accessibility Act came into force in June 2025, it is also a legal requirement for many businesses selling into the EU, and the same semantic structure helps AI engines understand your pages.

 Mobile Responsiveness

 A website that does not adapt to different screen sizes is a broken website.
-Responsive design ensures layouts, images, and interactions work correctly across all devices.
+Google uses mobile-first indexing, so the mobile version is the one that gets scored, and mobile performance is almost always worse than desktop.
+Responsive design ensures layouts, images, and interactions work correctly on a mid-range phone over a 4G connection, not just on your office laptop.

 Clarity of Purpose